sharonchoong/svg-exportJS/README.md

 Regarding embedded custom fonts used in the SVG element (using @font-face for example), please note that for SVG export, custom fonts only show correctly if the system opening the SVG file has the font installed.
 If this is not possible, please consider using one of the other file formats available.

+### Images within SVG
+This library supports exporting SVGs that contain images in an `<image>` tag.
+If you need to export such SVGs to raster images or PDFs, please make sure that you have the latest version of Canvg and SVG-to-PDFKit.
+If the images' `href` are external, the `allowCrossOriginImages` option must be set to `true`, and the image servers must be configured with the ['Access-Control-Allow-Origin'](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) CORS policy.

 ### Colors

 Colors tested to work on all exported formats include CSS color names, HEX, RGB, RGBA and HSL.